openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

-The Auto-Device plugin is a virtual device which automatically selects the processing unit to use for inference with OpenVINO.
+The Auto-Device plugin, or AUTO, is a virtual device which automatically selects the processing unit to use for inference with OpenVINO™.
 It chooses from a list of available devices defined by the user and aims at finding the most suitable hardware for the given model.
 The best device is chosen using the following logic:

 1. Check which supported devices are available.
 2. Check the precision of the input model (for detailed information on precisions read more on the [OPTIMIZATION_CAPABILITIES metric](../IE_PLUGIN_DG/Plugin.md))